Charles Combe: Works

-By 1773 he had made the acquaintance of William Hunter the anatomist; Combe became a friend and helped Hunter in getting together his collection of coins.
+By 1773, Combe had made the acquaintance of William Hunter the anatomist; Combe became a friend and helped Hunter in getting together his collection of coins.
 Combe contemplated a complete catalogue of the Hunter coin collection, but only published one instalment—his Nummorum veterum Populorum et Urbium qui in Museo Gulielmi Hunter asservantur Descriptio, figuris illustrata, London, 1782.
 A Latin preface gives the history of the Hunter collection.
 Combe was appointed one of the three trustees to whom Hunter (who died in 1783) left the use of his museum for thirty years, after which the collection passed to the Glasgow University.
-Combe also published a work on ‘large brass’ coins, entitled Index nummorum omnium imperatorum, Augustorum et Cæsarum …, London, 1773.
+Combe also published a work on ‘large brass’ coins, entitled Index nummorum omnium imperatorum, Augustorum et Cæsarum ..., London, 1773.
 It extends to the reign of Domitian.

-In 1788 Combe began to work with Henry Homer of Emmanuel College, Cambridge, on an edition of Horace, with variorum notes; Samuel Parr was also originally to have taken part in the work.
-Homer died before the first volume was completed, and Combe finished the work alone, which was published as ‘Q. Horatii Flacci Opera cum variis lectionibus, notis variorum et indice completissimo,’ 2 vols.
+In 1788, Combe began to work with Henry Homer of Emmanuel College, Cambridge, on an edition of Horace, with variorum notes; Samuel Parr was also originally to have taken part in the work.
+Homer died before the first volume was completed, and Combe finished the work alone, which was published as Q. Horatii Flacci Opera cum variis lectionibus, notis variorum et indice completissimo, 2 vols.
 1792–3.
 Errors, especially in the Greek quotations in the notes, were severely commented on by Parr in the British Critic.
-Combe replied with ‘A Statement of Facts,’ &c., and was answered by Parr in ‘Remarks on the Statement of Dr. Charles Combe,’ 1795.
+Combe replied with A Statement of Facts, &c., and was answered by Parr in Remarks on the Statement of Dr. Charles Combe, 1795.

 He wrote the memoirs prefixed to the sale catalogue of Richard Southgate's library, and contributed to the appendix to George Vertue's Medals of Thomas Simon, 2nd edit.
 1780.
-Besides coins he collected rare books, especially editions of the Bible, some of which were purchased by the British Museum.
+Besides coins, he collected rare books, especially editions of the Bible, some of which were purchased by the British Museum.